-The unaudited Net Asset Value of each class of Shares will be calculated by the Administrator (on the basis of information provided by the Investment Manager) on a monthly basis, as described below.
-The NAV of each class of Shares is published through a Regulatory Information Service and is available through the Company's website.
+The unaudited Net Asset Value will be calculated by the Administrator (on the basis of information provided by the Investment Manager) on a monthly basis, as described below.
+The NAV is published through a Regulatory Information Service and is available through the Company's website.

-For each class of Shares, the Administrator will calculate and publish the unaudited Net Asset Value and the Net Asset Value per Share based on a valuation point of 5.00 p.m.
+The Administrator will calculate and publish the unaudited Net Asset Value and the Net Asset Value per Share based on a valuation point of 5.00 p.m.
 (UK time) on the last Business Day of each month.
-Each monthly Net Asset Value for each class of Shares is calculated in Sterling.
-The NAV is published with the equivalent US Dollar amount based on preceding exchange rates also stated.
+Each monthly Net Asset Value will be calculated in US Dollars and will be published with the equivalent Sterling amount based on preceding exchange rates also stated.
 Each monthly Net Asset Value is published through a Regulatory Information Service, normally within ten Business Days of such month end.
 Valuations produced by the Administrator as at the relevant month end are conclusive and binding on all Shareholders.
 In addition, the Company, the Investment Manager and the Administrator may, in their sole discretion, arrange for additional valuations to be published or extend the ten Business Days period to cater for exceptional circumstances or significant new developments.
-The calculation of the Net Asset Value for each class of Shares will only be suspended in circumstances where the underlying data necessary to value the investments of the Company cannot readily, or without undue expenditure, be obtained or where required by the Articles or other applicable law and regulation.
+The calculation of the Net Asset Value will only be suspended in circumstances where the underlying data necessary to value the investments of the Company cannot readily, or without undue expenditure, be obtained or where required by the Articles or other applicable law and regulation.
 Details of any suspension in making such calculations will be announced through a Regulatory Information Service as soon as reasonably practicable.
-The Company, Investment Manager and the Administrator may, however, where the underlying data necessary to value the investments of the Company has not been received from the Direct Lending Platforms in good time to prepare the monthly valuations, elect to calculate the current Net Asset Value and Net Asset Value per Share relating to a particular Share class using previously provided data in order to avoid the suspension of the calculation of publication of Net Asset Value.
+The Company, Investment Manager and the Administrator may, however, where the underlying data necessary to value the investments of the Company has not been received from the Direct Lending Platforms in good time to prepare the monthly valuations, elect to calculate the current Net Asset Value and Net Asset Value per Ordinary Share using previously provided data in order to avoid the suspension of the calculation of publication of Net Asset Value.

-The Net Asset Value for each class of Shares is the value of all assets of the Company attributable to that class of Shares less its liabilities to creditors, less any reserves against Debt Instruments or platforms (including provisions for such liabilities) determined in accordance with the Association of Investment Companies' valuation guidelines and in accordance with IFRS as adopted by the European Union.
+The Net Asset Value is the value of all assets of the Company less its liabilities to creditors, less any reserves against Debt Instruments or platforms (including provisions for such liabilities) determined in accordance with the Association of Investment Companies' valuation guidelines and in accordance with IFRS as adopted by the European Union.